Common myths about electric vehicles

 Fact:

-Electric car owners often cite home and work as the two most convenient locations for charging their vehicles.
-That's why we are working on programs to make home and workplace charging easier and more affordable.
-But if you do need to charge up on the go, public charging infrastructure has expanded considerably.
+Electric car owners often cite home and work as the two most convenient locations to charge their vehicles.
+That's why we're working on programs to make home and workplace charging easier and more affordable.
+If you do need to charge up on the go, public charging infrastructure has expanded considerably.
 Plugshare.com lists public charging locations across the country.
 In addition, the U.S. has recognized a need for charging infrastructure.
 Governments, manufacturers and utilities are working together to build an extensive network of fast charging stations along highways and public spaces.

 Myth #5: The electricity grid cannot handle EVs.